Koip7/CS207ArdunioProject/README.md

 # CS207ArdunioProject
-A repository containing the projects that was created for the CS 207 class
+A repository containing the project that was created for the CS 207 class